Introduction to Drupal on Pantheon

 DIT Drupal sites are built with a Composer workflow, using Pantheons integrated composer build process.
 For detailed information on working with Composer on Drupal, See Drupal on Pantheon

 Pantheon Multidev is another feature included in the DIT contract with Pantheon.
 Multidev is a feature that allows site owners to clone environments so that code may be experimented on without having to worry about interfering with other work.
-Pantheon documentation on Multidev is available at this link.
+For more information, visit Pantheon documentation on Multidev.

 Top